itislu/42tools/README.md

 ### [Bear](guides/bear)

-Speed up workspace parsing of your IDE by generating a compilation database.
+Speed up workspace parsing of your IDE by generating a compilation database in one command.

 ### [Commit Message Labels](guides/commit-message-labels)